XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/use-tickets.md

 ### (Optional) Intermission

-The power of Tickets is that you can send other transactions during this time, and generally carry on with your account's normal business during this time.
-If you are planning on using a given Ticket, then as long as you don't use that Ticket for something else, you're free to continue using your account as normal.
-When you want to send the transaction using a Ticket, you can do that in parallel with other transactions using regular sequence numbers or different Tickets, and submit any of them in any order when you're ready.
+The power of Tickets is that you can carry on with your account's business as usual while you are getting Ticketed transactions ready.
+When you want to send a transaction using a Ticket, you can do that in parallel with other sending transactions, including ones using different Tickets, and submit a Ticketed transaction at any time.
+The only constraint is that each Ticket can only be used once.

 **Tip:** You can come back here to send Sequenced transactions between or during any of the following steps, without interfering with the success of your Ticketed transaction.